x-zang/x-zang.github.io/_posts/2024-09-26-check-strandness.md

 ---
-title: 'strandness of RNA-seq and the names'
+title: 'Strandness of RNA-seq and the naming'
 date: 2024-09-26
 permalink: /posts/2024/09/check-strandess/
 tags: